TEACH AT GENEVA ACADEMY

 - 4th Grade Teacher

 Geneva Academy anticipates the need for several full-time (and possibly part-time) teachers for the 2021-22 year.
-It is likely that we will add second sections to a number of elementary (Grammar) grades.
-We may also need part-time instruction in secondary literature and/or history.
-Other positions may open up; it’s a little early to tell.
-Nevertheless, if you are interested in teaching at Geneva, we encourage you to communicate early with Mr. Turner, the Headmaster.
+If you are interested in teaching at Geneva, we encourage you to communicate early with Mr. Turner, the Headmaster.
 Geneva does not require state teacher certification and provides training in classical Christian teaching.
 Qualifying applicants who apply early benefit from observing current year classes and can get additional, early training.

 If you are interested in teaching at Geneva, we encourage you to contact Mr. Turner, the Headmaster, at email@example.com.